 Parmesan Crusted Scalloped Potatoes-cheesy and creamy layered potatoes with a crispy Parmesan panko crust!
-These potatoes are a great side dish for any meal.
+These Cheesy Scalloped potatoes are a great side dish for any meal!

 After Josh and I got married, we moved into a small apartment for a few months while we were house hunting.
 When we were unpacking boxes in the kitchen, I came across Josh’s kitchen box.
 He had a lot of the basics: spices, flour, sugar, canned food, etc. I also found a few boxes of scalloped potatoes.
 I was intrigued.
 My dad grew up on a farm in Idaho, so we never had boxed potatoes growing up.
 Potatoes didn’t belong in a box:) I asked Josh why he had several boxes of scalloped potatoes and he got super excited.
 He said they were his favorite and asked if he could make a box for lunch.
 I just looked at him with a blank stare.
 He couldn’t be serious.
 Oh, he was.
 He dug through more boxes to find some pans and he made the boxed scalloped potatoes for lunch.